HRM Task Force Recommendations

 EMR Findings and Recommendations

-The EMR findings and recommendations report focuses on vendor-agnostic HRM usability themes.
-It contains recommendations for EMR vendors to adopt to optimize clinicians' workflows and improve the clinician experience with HRM.
-It outlines the short-term and long-term activities for implementing the recommendations.
+The EMR Usability report focuses on vendor-agnostic HRM usability themes and recommendations vendors can adopt to help optimize clinicians' workflows and improve their HRM experience.

 Stakeholders